mstocco/mariostoc.co/content/traininglog/20220227-ironman2022-26weeksout.md

 Company's coming.
 Spent a good part of the day tidying up the house and once it was done, headed out for the run.
 To bad because it was sunny in the morning and starting to rain while out on the trail.
 Today called for dirt so I stuck primarily on the Colquitz River Trail.
 I **felt heavy** (because I am heavy these days).

-On the positive side, there was a lot of time pent in Z2
+On the positive, there was a lot of Z2 time.

 Right ankle and TN joint was sore before bed.